happypeter/happypeter.github.com/work/time.markdown

 ---
 layout: post
-title: What I Did All These Years
+title: What I Did All These Years(as a programmer)
 ---

 ### 1999